Raulentiul/Proiect-VF/src/TOOLS.md

 ---

-## Artifact for Paper ParaQooba: A Fast and Flexible Framework for Parallel and Distributed QBF Solving
+## fslivovsky/qute: v1.2.0

 - **Website:** N/A
-- **DOI:** 10.5281/zenodo.7554207
+- **DOI:** 10.5281/zenodo.14536421
 - **Status:** Unknown
-- **Last updated:** 2023-01-20T14:26:34.328426+00:00
+- **Last updated:** 2024-12-20T14:25:30.235177+00:00

 ### Description
-The artifact for the paper "ParaQooba: A Fast and Flexible Framework for Parallel and Distributed QBF Solving" submitted to the TACAS2023 artifact evaluation.

-We thank the reviewers for their comments and added the missing dependencies to this revised version.
-No other parts have been changed.
+Support for SAT Modulo Symmetries for isomorph-free graph generation subject to QBF constraints.
+See also the AAAI 2025 paper titled Breaking Symmetries in Quantified Graph Search: A Comparative Study.

 ### Used for
 (none)